Rishitha0931/EcoApp/README.md

 8. Continuous Improvements

 ---
 # 📸 Application Screenshots

-Explore some of the key screens of **EcoApp**, showcasing its intuitive user interface, role-based functionality, gamified learning experience, and environmental engagement features.

----
-# 📸 Application Screenshots

 EcoApp offers a clean, intuitive, and engaging user experience designed for students, teachers, and administrators.
 Below are some of the key screens showcasing the application's features and workflow.

 ---
-# 📸 Application Screenshots

 ## 🌿 Splash Screen